zktx-io/walrus/docs/book/usage/quilt.md

-# Quilt: Walrus Native Batch Store Tool
+# Quilt: Walrus native batch store tool

 *Quilt* is a batch storage feature, aiming to optimize the storage cost and efficiency of large numbers of small blobs.
 Prior to *quilt*, storing small blobs (less than 10MB) in Walrus